-The LCA symbol lights up in the side mirrors when the system detects a moving vehicle in the next lane over that is in the side blind zone or rapidly approaching that zone from behind.
-A lit LCA symbol indicates it may be unsafe to change lanes.
-Before making a lane change, check the LCA display, check mirrors, glance over your shoulder, and use the turn signals.
+The LCA/ESBZA symbol lights up in the side mirrors when the system detects a moving vehicle in the next lane over that is in the extended side blind zone.
+This indicates it may be unsafe to change lanes.
+Before making a lane change, check the SBZA display, check mirrors, glance over your shoulder, and use the turn signals.

-Left Side Mirror Display

-Right Side Mirror Display
+Left Side Mirror Display Right Side Mirror Display

-When the vehicle is started, both outside mirror LCA displays will briefly come on to indicate the system is operating.
-When the vehicle is in a forward gear, the left or right side mirror display will light up if a moving vehicle is detected in the next lane over in that blind zone or rapidly approaching that zone.
-If the turn signal is activated in the same direction as a detected vehicle, this display will flash as an extra warning not to change lanes.
+When the vehicle is started, both outside mirror LCA/ESBZA displays will briefly come on to indicate the system is operating.
+When the vehicle is in a forward gear, the left- or right-side mirror display will light up if a moving vehicle is detected in that blind zone.
+If the turn signal is activated in the same direction as a detected vehicle, this display will flash as an extra warning not to change lanes